A Regularized Conditional GAN for Posterior Sampling in Image Recovery Problems: Numerical experiments

-\textbf{Results.~} \tabref{mriresults} shows CFID, FID, APSD $\defn(\frac{1}{NP}\sum_{i=1}^{P} \|\hvec{x}\avgP-\hvec{x}_i\|^2)^{1/2}$, and 4-sample generation time.
+\textbf{Results.~} \tabref{mriresults} shows CFID, FID, APSD $\defn(\frac{1}{NP}\sum_{i=1}^{P} \|\hvec{x}\avgP-\hvec{x}_i\|^2)^{1/2}$, and 4-sample generation time at $R\in\{4,8\}$.
 (C)FID was computed using VGG-16 (not Inception-v3) to better align with radiologists' perceptions \cite{Kastryulin:22}.
-As previously described, we evaluated the Langevin method using only 72 test images.
-But, because CFID is biased at small sample sizes \cite{Soloveitchik:21}, we re-evaluated the other methods using all $2\,376$ test images, and again using all $14\,576$ training and test images. \tabref{mriresults} shows that our approach gave significantly better CFID and FID than the competitors.
-Furthermore, the APSD of Ohayon et al.'s cGAN was an order-of-magnitude smaller than the others, indicating mode collapse.
-The UNet and cGANs generated samples $3\,800$ times faster than the Langevin approach from \cite{Jalal:NIPS:21}.
-CFID and FID results at acceleration $R=4$, presented in \appref{additionalresults}, show similar trends.
+As previously described, the Langevin method was evaluated using only 72 test images.
+Because CFID is biased at small sample sizes \cite{Soloveitchik:21}, we re-evaluated the other methods using all $2\,376$ test images, and again using all $14\,576$ training and test images. \tabref{mriresults} shows that our approach gave significantly better CFID and FID than the competitors.
+Also, the APSD of Ohayon et al.'s cGAN was an order-of-magnitude smaller than the others, indicating mode collapse.
+The cGANs generated samples $3\,800$ times faster than the Langevin approach from \cite{Jalal:NIPS:21}.

-\tabref{versusP} shows PSNR, SSIM, LPIPS \cite{Zhang:CVPR:18}, and DISTS \cite{Ding:TPAMI:20} for the $P$-sample average $\hvec{x}\avgP$ at $P\in\{1,2,4,8,16,32\}$.
-The best performance is achieved by the proposed cGAN with $P=32$ for PSNR, $P=8$ for SSIM, and $P=2$ for both LPIPS and DISTS.
-These results can be explained by the perception-distortion tradeoff \cite{Blau:CVPR:18}: as $P$ increases, $\hvec{x}\avgP$ transitions from better perceptual quality to lower $\ell_2$ distortion.
+Tables \ref{tab:versusPr4} and \ref{tab:versusPr8} show PSNR, SSIM, LPIPS \cite{Zhang:CVPR:18}, and DISTS \cite{Ding:TPAMI:20} for the $P$-sample average $\hvec{x}\avgP$ at $P\in\{1,2,4,8,16,32\}$ and $R\in\{4,8\}$, respectively.
+While the E2E-VarNet achieves the best PSNR at $R\in\{4,8\}$ and the best SSIM at $R=4$, the proposed cGAN achieves the best LPIPS and DISTS performances at $R\in\{4,8\}$ when $P=2$ and the best SSIM at $R=8$ when $P=8$.
+The $P$ dependence can be explained by the perception-distortion tradeoff \cite{Blau:CVPR:18}: as $P$ increases, $\hvec{x}\avgP$ transitions from better perceptual quality to lower $\ell_2$ distortion.
 PSNR favors $P\rightarrow\infty$ (e.g., $\ell_2$ optimality) while the other metrics favor particular combinations of perceptual quality and distortion.
-The plots in \appref{mriplots} show zoomed-in versions of $\hvec{x}\avgP$ that visually demonstrate the perception-distortion tradeoff at $P\in\{1,2,4,32\}$: smaller $P$ yield sharper images with more variability, while larger $P$ yield smoother reconstructions.
+The plots in Appendices~\ref{app:mriplotsR4} and \ref{app:mriplotsR8} show zoomed-in versions of $\hvec{x}\avgP$ that visually demonstrate the perception-distortion tradeoff at $P\in\{1,2,4,32\}$: smaller $P$ yield sharper images with more variability from the ground truth, while larger $P$ yield smoother reconstructions.